Who can join WeLNES?

 Generally it takes a year or two after a study is finished before results are published.

 You will be asked to complete 25 coaching calls with your personal weight loss coach over the first 12 months.
-The calls will be once every week for the first 16 weeks (4 months, for calls #1-16), then once every other week for the next 5 weeks (calls #17-21), then once a month for the next 2 months (calls #22-23), and once every two months for the last 4 months (calls #24-25).
+The calls will be once every week for the first 16 weeks (4 months, for calls #1-16), then once every other week for the next 14 weeks (3 months, calls #17-23), then once a month for the next 2 months (calls #24-25).
 The calls are about 15 to 30 minutes each.

 And in addition, you’ll get 9 check-in calls (monthly for the first 6 months, every other month for the next 6 months) to support you through the second year.